Here are the 100+ best Black Friday deals at Lowe's: DeWalt, GE, Samsung and more

 Amazon Black Friday sale: Shop top deals on tech, home goods, toys and fashion

-Best Buy Black Friday sale: Save on Sony, Nikon, Samsung and HP
+Best Buy Black Friday sale: Save on Sony, Apple, Samsung and more

 Target Black Friday sale: Discounts on air fryers, furniture, smart tech and more

-Nordstrom Black Friday sale: 75+ deals on Zella, Adidas and Tory Burch
+Nordstrom Black Friday sale: 70+ deals on Calvin Klein, Kate Spade and more

 Samsung Black Friday sale: Savings on smartphones, appliances and TVs